EarldridgeJazzedPineda/drecklypkg.github.io/index.markdown

 		</div>
 		<div class="col-md-3">
 			<h3>NetBSD</h3>
-			<p>We also offer daily builds of pkgsrc trunk for NetBSD 10.0/amd64.
+			<p>We also offer daily builds of dreckly trunk for NetBSD 10.0/amd64.
 They are provided for users and developers to run the latest packages without having to wait for the next branch.</p>
 		</div>
 	</div>
 	<div class="row">